groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/net/groupdocs.viewer.options/spreadsheetoptions/forsplitsheetintopages/_index.md

 ## ForSplitSheetIntoPages(int, int) {#forsplitsheetintopages_1}

-Initializes new instance of [`SpreadsheetOptions`](../../spreadsheetoptions) for rendering sheet into pages.
+Initializes an instance of the [`SpreadsheetOptions`](../../spreadsheetoptions) class for rendering sheet into pages.

 ```csharp
 public static SpreadsheetOptions ForSplitSheetIntoPages(int countRowsPerPage,